lolfuljames/SummarierBot/README.md

 # telegram-bot-test

+## This repository is no longer up-to-date, please refer to https://github.com/jiale1029/SummariseBot

 First code for telegram bots using telepot

 This bot is to be added to a telegram group chat and summarise the previous chat messages when required.